DCAA Compliant Timekeeping

 Once you have the hourly rates sorted out, it'll be easy to calculate the price for each project, in compliance with the DCAA requirements.

 To calculate the price for a project, go to the summary report, select the period when your team worked on that project, and filter results by the said project.
 You can then generate results as a PDF report and send it out.

 The project's manager should clearly indicate who's in charge of what task — the manager assigns the job, the employee performs it.

-Add team members in the Team tab.
+- Add team members in the Team tab, and

-Assign team members with the tasks corresponding to their job descriptions.
+- Assign team members with the tasks corresponding to their job descriptions.

 Once users receive invites to join Clockify, they get a link to generate their own, secure passwords.

 DCAA encourages password changes at least once every 6 months to keep data completely secure.